Wednesday, December 31, 2025

 13,450 steps.

 Even on the day I promised to rest, I kept moving.
-Perhaps I am running away from the silence.
-Or perhaps, I am finally walking toward it.
+Maybe I’m running away from the silence.
+Or maybe, finally, I’m walking toward it.

 We spend our birthdays waiting for wishes.
 We want the notifications to pile up; we want to feel seen.